-- 1. Prepare the 3800 ICP for migration. - Export the Name, Number and PIN of each user with a Symbol phone to a .csv file using the Telephone Directory Export Application in OPS Manager. - change OPS Manager Configuration Settings.

-- 2. Prepare the 3300 ICP for migration.

-- Input the License information in the License and Option Selection form.
+- 1. Prepare the 3800 ICP for migration: - Export the Name, Number and PIN of each user with a Symbol phone to a .csv file using the Telephone Directory Export Application in OPS Manager - Change OPS Manager Configuration Settings. - 2.
+Prepare the 3300 ICP for migration: - Enable Options and manually reboot the system - Change the System name in the System Options Assignment to match that of the system being migrated - Set the IP Address, Host Name, FTP Username, and FTP password to match the Configuration Tool PC in the Controller Registry Configuration form. - 3.
+Program 3800 WAG connectivity using the Configuration Tool.

-- Reboot the system.

-- Change the System Name to the same as that of the 3800 WAG being migrated in the System Options Assignment form.

-- 3. Program 3800 WAG connectivity using the Configuration Tool.
 Create a Network Element that is the same as the 3800 WAG. - 4.
-Backup 3800 WAG database (datasave) to the 3300 Configuration Tool or copy a datasave from OPS Manager to the Configuration Tool.
+Backup 3800 WAG database (datasave) to the 3300 Configuration Tool.
 The Configuration Tool will convert the 3800 database to a 3300 database. - 5.
 Change the Variant to 3300 ICP and change the IP Address if required. - 6.
 Perform a Restore of the 3800 WAG converted database onto the 3300 ICP.
-An automatic validation operation occurs to determine if the restore can proceed. - 7.
-Manually Reboot the 3300 ICP.
-Check the logs for any data restore failures (see Note). - 8.
+An automatic validation operation occurs to determine if the restore can proceed.

+- 7. Manually Reboot the 3300 ICP.
+Check the logs for any data restore failures (see Note below). - 8.
 Collect the telephone directory information from the 3300 ICP using the Telephone Directory Full Collect application in the Configuration Tool. - 9.
 Collect unused circuit information from the 3300 ICP using the Collect Unused Directory Circuits application in the Configuration Tool. - 10.
 Import the .csv file that contains the Name, Number and PIN information of each Symbol phone user using the Moves, Adds and Changes application in the Configuration Tool. - 11.
 Change the 3300 ICP system name and the default usernames/passwords using the System Administration Tool. - 12.
 Update the firmware in the Symbol NetVision phone.
 Refer to the Symbol NVP II MiNET Update Procedure located in the Hardware User Guide. - 13.
 Complete the programming of the Symbol phone using the Symbol NetVision MiNET Phone Administrator Tool.

 Note: After the Restore and Reboot, check the log file.
 In the System Administration Tool, click Maintenance and Diagnostics, select Maintenance Commands, and click All.
-Type the following text in the Command line: type .dr.logfile_1
+Type the following text in the Command line: type \.dr.logfile\1 and click Submit.